Psyche-R1: Towards Reliable Psychological LLMs through Unified Empathy, Expertise, and Reasoning: Psyche-R1 Psyche-R1

-\paragraph{Rationale Generation.} We further generate detailed rationales for the aforementioned questions through CoT prompting, following a multi-step reasoning approach \cite{hsieh2023distilling} to provide clear reasoning paths for model training.
+\boldpara{Rationale Generation.} We further generate detailed rationales for the aforementioned questions through CoT prompting, following a multi-step reasoning approach \cite{hsieh-etal-2023-distilling} to provide clear reasoning paths for model training.
 In detail, the CoT prompt guides the model to first comprehend the question, recognize relevant psychological concepts and knowledge, and decompose the problem into a sequence of analytical steps.
 At each stage of this process, the model is required to articulate an intermediate rationale, ultimately generating a final answer derived from the accumulated reasoning.
 Formally, given a CoT prompt $P$ and a QA pair $(q_{i}, {a}_{i})$, this procedure yields a rationale-augmented instance $(q_{i}, r_{i}, \hat{a}_{i})$, where $r_i$ denotes the reasoning path and $\hat{a}_i$ the model-predicted answer.
 If the predicted answer aligns with the ground truth (i.e., $\hat{a}_i = a_i$), we regard the $r_{i}$ as a valid rationale.
 In contrast, if the predicted answer is incorrect (i.e., $\hat{a}_i \neq a_i$), we guide the model to regenerate the rationale up to $T$ time.
-Instances failing to produce correct predictions after $T$ regeneration attempts are pruned from the final curated dataset.
+Instances that fail to produce correct predictions after $T$ regeneration attempts are pruned from the final curated dataset.
 After obtaining the initial rationale, we employ a self-supervised optimization strategy to iteratively refine both the prompt and the rationale with the goal of enhancing their clarity and reliability.
 Specifically, for each instance $(P, q_i, r_i, \hat{a}_i)$, the prompt $P$ and rationale $r_i$ are jointly updated over multiple rounds, enabling the model to progressively improve its reasoning process.
-Each round of optimization consists of two sequential steps: \begin{itemize} \item \textbf{Prompt refinement}: We first guide the LLM to generate an improved candidate prompt $P^*_i$ from the current prompt, question, and rationale, represented as $P^*_i \leftarrow LLM(P, q_i, r_i)$, aiming to enhance reasoning guidance. \item \textbf{Rationale revision}: Based on the candidate prompt $P^*_i$, the LLM subsequently generates a revised rationale along with its corresponding predicted answer, denoted as $(r^*_i, \hat{a}_{i}^{*}) \leftarrow LLM(P^*_i, q_{i})$. \end{itemize} If the $\hat{a}_{i}^{*}$ matches the ground truth $a_{i}$, we retain $P^*_{i}$ as an updated prompt and continue iteration based on the updated instance $(P^*_{i}, q_{i}, r^*_{i}, \hat{a}_{i}^{*})$.
+Each round of optimization process consists of two sequential steps: \begin{itemize}[leftmargin=*] \item \textbf{Prompt refinement}: We first guide the LLM to generate an improved candidate prompt $P^*_i$ from the current prompt, question, and rationale, represented as $P^*_i \leftarrow LLM(P, q_i, r_i)$, aiming to enhance the reasoning guidance. \item \textbf{Rationale revision}: Based on the candidate prompt $P^*_i$, the LLM subsequently generates a revised rationale along with its corresponding predicted answer, denoted as $(r^*_i, \hat{a}_{i}^{*}) \leftarrow LLM(P^*_i, q_{i})$. \end{itemize} If the $\hat{a}_{i}^{*}$ matches the ground truth $a_{i}$, we retain $P^*_{i}$ as an updated prompt and continue iteration based on the updated instance $(P^*_{i}, q_{i}, r^*_{i}, \hat{a}_{i}^{*})$.
 Otherwise, the process reverts to the previous prompt-rationale pair to maintain alignment with correct reasoning paths.
 We repeat this process for $R$ rounds ($R=3$ in this paper).
-After completing all iterations, we evaluate the rationales generated at each round for a given question and select the one that demonstrates the highest quality, denoted as $(P^*_{i}, q_{i}, r^*_{i}, \hat{a}_{i}^{*}=a_{i})$.
-At this stage, we filter approximately 75k high-quality instances from the initial set of 90k pairs obtained in the previous step.
+After completing all iterations, we evaluate the rationales generated in each round for a given question and select the one that demonstrates the highest quality, denoted as $(P^*_{i}, q_{i}, r^*_{i}, \hat{a}_{i}^{*}=a_{i})$.
+At this stage, we retain approximately 75k high-quality instances from the initial set of 90k pairs obtained in the previous step, by pruning instances whose generated rationales fail to support an exact-match final answer even after all regeneration rounds.